Niangmohamed/Virtual-Adversarial-Training/README.md

-# Deep-Learning-
+# Deep Learning: Virtual Adversarial Training
-Virtual Adversarial Training: A Regularization Method for Supervised and Semi-Supervised Learning
+A Regularization Method for Supervised and Semi-Supervised Learning